rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 import { useRowSelect } from '@table-library/react-table-library/select';
 ```

-And second, initialize it with the table's data and pass it as plugin prop to the Table component:
+And second, initialize it with the table's data and pass it as a plugin prop to the Table component:

 ```javascript{4,7}
 const App = () => {